Imi Lichtenfeld: Later life

-In 1964, Lichtenfeld retired from the Israeli military.
-He then modified Krav Maga to fit the needs of police forces and ordinary civilians.
+After he finished his active duty, Lichtenfeld modified Krav Maga to fit the needs of police forces and ordinary civilians.
+The method was formulated to suit everyone—man and woman, boy or girl—who might need it to survive an attack while sustaining minimal harm.
+To disseminate his method, Lichtenfeld established two training centers, one in Tel Aviv and the other in Netanya.
 He trained teams of Krav Maga instructors, who were accredited by him and the Israeli Ministry of Education.
 He also created the Israeli Krav Maga Association (IKMA) on 22 October 1978 and the International Krav Maga Federation in 1995.
 On 9 January 1998, Lichtenfeld died in Netanya, Israel, at the age of 87.
 He is buried at Netanya Shikun Vatikim Cemetery on Section פ.